Jette Baagøe: Biography

-Baggøe studied at the University of Copenhagen, graduating in botany, zoology, geology and geography in 1973 with a PhD in botany in 1976.
+Baagøe studied at the University of Copenhagen, graduating in botany, zoology, geology and geography in 1973 with a PhD in botany in 1976.
 In addition to her museum work, she headed the now defunct Federikborg Cultural Environment Council and has served as a member of the Danish branch of the International Council for Game and Wildlife Conservation (CIC).
 She has written and lectured on par force hunting in Denmark, on the Jægersborg Dyrehave and on how forests were depicted during the Golden Age of Danish Painting.

 As director, she hopes to modernize the Danish Museum of Hunting and Forestry and simplify its name.
 She believes it should have a broader mandate covering man's relationship with nature.
 She is especially interested in the unique network of forest roads in the area which were used for par force hunting by the Danish kings in the 17th and 18th centuries and now expects the museum will benefit from the recent UNESCO heritage listing.
 Although the listing is under cultural heritage rather than nature, Baagøe hopes it will result in full protection of the forests themselves.